natcap/invest.users-guide/source/data_sources.rst

 **HYSOGs250m** provides letter values A-D, A/D, B/D, C/D and D/D. For use in this model, these letter values must be translated into numeric values, where A = 1, B = 2, C = 3 and D = 4.
 Again, pixels with dual values like A/D, B/D etc must be converted to a value in the range of 1-4.

-In the United States free soil data is available from the NRCS gSSURGO, SSURGO and gNATSGO databases: https://www.nrcs.usda.gov/wps/portal/nrcs/main/soils/survey/geo/.
+In the United States, free soil data is available from the NRCS gSSURGO, SSURGO and gNATSGO databases: https://www.nrcs.usda.gov/wps/portal/nrcs/main/soils/survey/geo/.
 They also provide ArcGIS tools (Soil Data Viewer for SSURGO and Soil Data Development Toolbox for gNATSGO) that help with processing these databases into spatial data that can be used by the model.
 The Soil Data Development Toolbox is easiest to use, and highly recommended if you use ArcGIS and need to process U.S. soil data.

 If desired, soil groups may also be determined from hydraulic conductivity and soil depths.
 FutureWater’s Soil Hydraulic Properties dataset also contains hydraulic conductivity, as may other soil databases.
 Table 1 below can be used to convert soil conductivity into soil groups.